Beman/iterator-facade-proposal/iterator-facade-proposal.md

 ##### Mapping desired ```basic_iterator``` characteristics to cursor members

 The characteristics of a ```basic_iterator``` are determined by which members are present in its Cursor template parameter, C.

-<span style="background-color:yellow">*Should the four following type traits be "for exposition only"?
-They are perhaps implementation details that are exposed only because without them exposition becomes much harder to write and understand.*</span>

 ```
 namespace std {